 After the elimination diet you can reintroduce other suspect foods one at a time and slowly to see if you react.
 Remove reactive foods for 6 months.
 This will give your immune system a chance to settle down and time for you to heal and seal your gut.

 a.
 Heal and seal your leaky gut by sipping bone broth and taking targeted supplements that repair the gut lining.
 Gut healing supplements include: vitamin A, l-glutamine, colostrum, quercetin, zinc and gamma linoleic acid (GLA).
-Consider taking soil-based RESTORE, a product proven to quickly repair the gut lining.15Protection against Gluten-mediated Tight Junction Injury with a Novel Lignite Extract Supplement; Gildea et al., J Nutr Food Sci 2016, 6:5, DOI: 10.4172/2155-9600.1000547, http://blog.restore4life.com/wp-content/uploads/2018/03/Gildea-JNFS-gluten-0816-2.pdf
+Consider taking mineral-based ION*Gut Health, a product proven to quickly repair the gut lining and created by triple board-certified MD, Zach Bush.15Protection against Gluten-mediated Tight Junction Injury with a Novel Lignite Extract Supplement; Gildea et al., J Nutr Food Sci 2016, 6:5, DOI: 10.4172/2155-9600.1000547, http://blog.restore4life.com/wp-content/uploads/2018/03/Gildea-JNFS-gluten-0816-2.pdf

 b.
-Tend to the balance of your gut bacteria with probiotics (beneficial bacteria), prebiotics (fiber that feed the probiotics), fermented foods, and a variety and abundance of leafy greens.
+Tend to the balance of your gut bacteria with probiotics (beneficial bacteria), prebiotics (fiber that feed the probiotics), fermented foods, and a variety of colorful vegetables.

 c.
 Nourish your body with nutrient-dense, anti-inflammatory foods, emphasizing above-ground vegetables.
 Choose organic whenever possible.
 Concerned about cost?
 Visit The Environmental Working Group (EWG) to see which fruits and vegetables made the Clean 15 and Dirty Dozen lists.